girder/girder/docs/migration-guide.rst

   valid.
 Any reference to ``girder.plugins`` in python or ``girder.plugin`` in javascript should be changed to the actual installed module names.

-.. warning:: TODO: The web_client infrastructure is not yet complete and is subject to change.
-In
-             particular, there is no hook for customizing webpack build rules in place.
-We may also move away from actually publishing javascript code to npm for production.

-             The grunt build task for plugins has been completely rewritten, so plugins hooking into exotic features of that task will no longer build correctly.
-This is WIP at this point until we finalize a list features necessary.

-             Legacy testing infrastructure (those using cmake) still require plugins be installed into the ``plugins`` directory of Girder's source tree.
-This includes all supported methods for creating client tests.

 Other backwards incompatible changes affecting plugins
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++